alicehillier/rainforest-cafe/README.md

 The following features would be an excellent means to create a fuller experience for the user:

+1. Use Bootstrap to implement a hamburger menu in the navbar.

-1. Add pages with full content for the footer list links.
+2. Add pages with full content for the footer list links.

-2. Add a page for recipes/tips
+3. Add a page for recipes/tips.

-3. Add a page about environmentally-friendly ideas or practices employed by the restaurant
+4. Add a page about environmentally-friendly ideas or practices employed by the restaurant.

-4. Add a FAQs page
+5. Add a FAQs page.

-5. Add a subscription form to promote offers and engage with users
+6. Add a subscription form to promote offers and engage with users.

+## Technologies Used

+### Main Languages

+- HTML
+- CSS

+### Frameworks/Libraries/Programmes Used

+- Google Fonts: "K2D", the font used across the entire website, was imported using Google Fonts.

+- Font Awesome: Social media link icons and individual letter icons for vegan, vegetarian and gluten-free items on the food menu were sourced from Font Awesome.

+- Visual Studio Code: I used this local editor to write and edit my code.

+- Git: I committed and recorded my work using Git.

+- Github: I stored my work on Github and shared my project, as well as its development.

+- Balsamiq: I designed the wireframes for all devices using Balsamiq.

+- Tiny PNG: I used Tiny PNG to compress image files, in turn optimising performance.

+- Color Hunt: I used Color Hunt to identify appropriate colours for the website's theme.